-- ☐ The PLL. - □ The palette arrays and the cursor array control logic.
-The clocks to the internal logic are left running because this is required for microprocessor access. - □ SCLK The circuitry that generates this clock is left running in case external components need to run off this clock. - ☐ The horizontal and vertical sync delay circuits.
+- □ The PLL. - The palette arrays and the cursor array control logic.
+The clocks to the internal logic are left running because this is required for microprocessor access. - SCLK and DDOTCLK The circuitry that generates these clocks is left running in case external components need to run off these clocks. - The horizontal and vertical sync delay circuits.
 These circuits are left running to allow sync signals to propagate to the display monitor.